Thursday, March 21, 2024

 A very competent cook is available to assist with the meals.
 She turned our meagre offerings into a gourmet treat.
 There are staff to service the accommodation, cleaning and the providing of the Boma fire too in the evening.

 On arrival, we were welcomed by the staff who quickly took our supplies and luggage to the kitchen and luxurious bedroom.
-What joy walking in through the sliding door from the stifling Bushveld heat, to the air conditioned comfort of out suite.
+What joy walking in through the sliding door from the stifling bushveld heat, to the air conditioned comfort of out suite.
 Such a necessary luxury in mid-summer in Zululand.
+The Lodge has adequate backup power generation.

 A major reason for the success one has with regards to the excellent sightings here, is that all the Game Reserve Lodges within the reserve, are in communication with one another, to advise on the whereabouts a particular sought after sighting that one guide has located, may be found.
 This is done very professionally, and in this game reserve, without a large queue of vehicles all rushing to see that special animal.
 This assistance and co-operation is vital, to maximise on the best viewing possibilities, particularly if one’s visit is of short duration.
-This, an advantage denied in the Provincial and National Parks.
+This, a major advantage, denied guests in the Provincial and National Parks.
 Limited off-road access to view high profile animals at close proximity, is also permitted in this game reserve.
 Guests are thus able to really view most of the Flagship wildlife in close proximity.
+This following three images taken on Lana's Mobile phone.

 One does not have to go off road and only when absolutely necessary.